-If you need such aids and services, please notify your caregiver, a Carilion Clinic staff member or contact us by calling 800-422-8482 or emailing email@example.com.
+If you need such aids and services, please notify your caregiver, a Carilion Clinic staff member or contact us by emailing email@example.com.

-If you believe that Carilion Clinic has failed to meet these standards or provide these services, you can file a written grievance in person or by mail, fax or email with:
+If you believe Carilion Clinic has failed to meet these nondiscrimination standards or provide these accessibility services, you can file a written grievance in person or by mail, fax or email to:

 Address: 213 S. Jefferson St., Suite 1201, Roanoke, VA 24011